HOW TO TEACH AND PREACH

 Give your lesson time to process through your own heart.

-Ask forgiveness of people for any sin that you aware that you have committed against them.
+Ask forgiveness of others for any known sin against them.

-Remember that the goal in teaching is to glorify God by convincing them to think the way God’s Word says to think.
+Remember that the goal in teaching is to glorify God by convincing the audience to think the way God’s Word says to think.

-Plan to teach for 5-10 minutes less than the time that you are allotted.
-That way if something robs you of that 10 minutes, you were still able to impart all of the information that you wanted.
+Plan for 5-10 minutes less content to teach than the time that is allotted.
+That way, if something robs you of that 10 minutes, you still will be able to impart all of the information that you wanted.

-Additionally, plan to allow for 5-10 minutes of question and answer time and awkward silence.
+Additionally, plan to allow for 5-10 minutes of question and answer time.

-Practice alone, teaching your lesson using a stop watch to keep track of your time so that you can get a feel for how long it actually takes you to teach the lesson.
+Teach your lesson by yourself, keeping track of time so that you can get a feel for how long it actually takes.

 While you teach:

-Be sure to break up each point by asking thought-provoking, purposeful, and helpful questions relating to the point.
+Be sure to emphasize each point by asking thought-provoking, purposeful, and helpful questions relating to the point.

-Remember your goal is for them to understand what the Bible is talking about and why it matters.
+Remember that your goal is for them to understand the Bible content and why it matters.

-Do not teach too slow or too fast.
-Pay attention to the clock in a discreet way.
+Do not teach too slowly or too quickly.
+Pay attention discreetly to the clock.

-Without embarrassing those who cannot read, have different people in the class read the Bible verses out loud for you.
-Maybe before class, ask them privately if they are willing to read out loud in class.
+Ask students in the class to read the Bible verses out loud for you.
+(It is wise to ask students privately before class if they are willing to read out loud.)

-For those who cannot read, perhaps call on them to help answer some of your questions.
+Call on those who cannot read to help answer some of your questions.

 Never embarrass anyone or make them feel they are asking you an unimportant question.
-However, be sure to carefully and politely redirect the audience back to the lesson whenever they’re getting sidetracked.
+Be sure to redirect the audience carefully and politely back to the lesson whenever they’re getting sidetracked.

-Do not ask people to do what you are unwilling to even lift one finger to do yourself.
+Do not ask people to accomplish a task that you are unwilling to do.
 Luke 11:46 (NASB)

-Do not speak to people like they are too unintelligent to understand you.
+Do not speak to people assuming they can’t understand you.

 Speak up.
 Speak like you truly believe what you are saying.
-Speak like you really want them to believe what you are telling them; but never manipulate or sound like you are begging them.
+Speak like you really want them to believe what you are telling them, but don’t beg.

 How are you encouraging people to ask more questions about what you told them?
-Do your tone of voice, demeanor, facial expressions, and choice of words invite people to ask you more questions later?
+Do your tone of voice, demeanor, facial expressions, and choice of words invite people to ask you more questions?

-Never teach with an angry attitude or to intentionally make people feel bad.
+Never teach with an angry attitude or to intentionally make people feel badly.
 2 Corinthians 7:2-3

 Smile and use an encouraging tone of voice.

 Face your audience and look them in the eyes.
-Do not stare at one person.
-Pay attention to their attentiveness.
+Do not stare at only one person.
+Pay attention to the crowd’s response.

-Assume that your audience has never before heard what you are teaching them.
-Assume that they might misunderstand you and do your best to be understood.
+Assume that your audience has never heard the material.
+Do your best to be understood.

-Never just read the lesson to them.
-You should be familiar enough with the lesson that you can summarize it in your own words and engage your audience as you teach.
+Never just read the lesson.
+Be familiar enough with the lesson that you can summarize it in your own words, engaging your audience as you teach.

 After you teach: